mattbierner/blog.mattbierner.com/_posts/2017-09-02-how-matt-lost-his-eyes.md

 So with the one year mark of my exploration of [modded reality][mr] approaching, I decided to bring things full circle, returning to an idea that I joked about in the opening paragraph of [*Tenome*][tenome]: relocating my eyeballs.
 Wouldn't it be interesting if you could pop your eyes out of your head and carry them about, bowl them along the floor, toss them into the air, or hand them off to someone?

 After completing the eyeballs though, my personal experience using them inspired *Anschauung*.
-I'm not sure how successful the story was, and it turned about to be less about the device than anticipated.
+I'm not sure how successful the story was, and it turned out to be less about the device than anticipated.
 The eyeballs are actually quite fun to use.
 But first a word on how they were created.

 {% include image.html file="hold2.jpg" %}